Siphon: Inverted siphon

 Water seal under a sink.
 Inverted siphoning occurs below the line "A".

-An inverted siphon is not a siphon but a term applied to pipes that must dip below an obstruction to form a U-shaped flow path.
+An inverted siphon is not a siphon but simply a passage below the surface level of a liquid, allowing the surface heights on both sides to be the same at equilibrium.

 Large inverted siphons are used to convey water being carried in canals or flumes across valleys, for irrigation or gold mining.
 The Romans used inverted siphons of lead pipes to cross valleys that were too big to construct an aqueduct.

 Inverted siphons are commonly called traps for their function in preventing sewer gases from coming back out of sewers and sometimes making dense objects like rings and electronic components retrievable after falling into a drain.
 Liquid flowing in one end simply forces liquid up and out the other end, but solids like sand will accumulate.
 This is especially important in sewerage systems or culverts which must be routed under rivers or other deep obstructions where the better term is "depressed sewer".